jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    contributions are still expected to build with ``W=0`` and ``E=1`` (the default).

+-  ``EARLY_CONSOLE``: This option is used to enable early traces before default console is properly setup.
+It introduces EARLY_* traces macros, that will use the non-EARLY traces macros if the flag is enabled, or do nothing otherwise.
+To use this feature, platforms will have to create the function plat_setup_early_console().
+   Default is 0 (disabled)

 -  ``EL3_PAYLOAD_BASE``: This option enables booting an EL3 payload instead of the normal boot flow.
 It must specify the entry point address of the EL3 payload.
 Please refer to the "Booting an EL3 payload" section for more